Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Kinematic viscosity

-The Planckian time $\tau_{\rm{Pl}}$ was related to several fundamental physical phenomena, including the linear resistivity of strange metals \cite{Bruin804}, universal bounds on quantum chaos \cite{Maldacena:2015waa}, bounds on diffusion \cite{Hartnoll:2014lpa,Mousatov2020,Behnia_2019}, SYK model \cite{Patel:2019qce}, magic bilayer graphene \cite{2019arXiv190103710C}, black holes \cite{Sachdev:2015efa} and holography \cite{Sachdev:2010uj}.
-We note that $\tau_{\rm{Pl}}$ can appear in transport properties using semi-classical microscopic physical arguments.\footnote{We thank Jan Zaanen for pointing this out.} This is different to the AdS-CFT approach where this timescale emerges from emergent IR criticality \cite{Blake:2014yla} and which contrasts experimental results \cite{Zhang:2020hzz} of Planckian transport in high-temperature thermal conductivity where phonons behave classically.
+The timescale $\tau_{\rm{Pl}}$ was related to several fundamental physical phenomena, including the linear resistivity of strange metals \cite{Bruin804}, universal bounds on quantum chaos \cite{Maldacena:2015waa}, bounds on diffusion \cite{Hartnoll:2014lpa,Mousatov2020,Behnia_2019}, SYK model \cite{Patel:2019qce}, magic bilayer graphene \cite{2019arXiv190103710C}, black holes \cite{Sachdev:2015efa} and holography \cite{Sachdev:2010uj}. $\tau_{\rm{Pl}}$ can also appear in transport properties using semi-classical microscopic physical arguments.\footnote{We thank Jan Zaanen for pointing this out.} This is different to the AdS-CFT approach where this timescale emerges from emergent IR criticality \cite{Blake:2014yla} and which contrasts experimental results \cite{Zhang:2020hzz} of Planckian transport in high-temperature thermal conductivity where phonons behave classically.